-Power is measured by electric fields, in units of power called watts.
-It was named to honor James Watt, the inventor of the steam engine.
-One watt is a very small amount of power.
-It would require nearly 750 watts to equal one horsepower in terms of the amount of electric potential energy.
+Power is measured by electric fields in units of power called watts.
+It was named to honour James Watt, the steam engine inventor.
+One watt is a minimal amount of power.
+For example, it would require nearly 750 watts to equal one horsepower regarding the amount of electric potential energy.

 A kilowatt represents 1,000 watts.
-A kilowatt-hour (kWh) is equal to the energy of 1,000 watts working for one hour.
+Therefore, a kilowatt-hour (kWh) equals the energy of 1,000 watts working for one hour.

-The amount of power a power plant generates or a customer uses over a period of time is measured in kilowatt hours (kWh).
-Kilowatt hours are determined by multiplying the number of kW's required by the number of hours of use.
-For example, if you use a 40-watt light bulb 5 hours a day, you have used 200 watts of power, or .2 kilowatt hours of electrical energy.
+The amount of power a power plant generates or a customer uses over some time is measured in kilowatt-hours (kWh).
+Kilowatt hours are determined by multiplying the number of kW required by the number of hours of use.
+For example, if you use a 40-watt light bulb 5 hours a day, you have used 200 watts or .2 kilowatt hours of electrical energy.

 Electric Power in General

-Traditional electric utilities in the United States are generating electric power at tremendous rates and are responsible for ensuring an adequate and reliable supply of electricity energy to all consumers at a reasonable cost.
+Traditional electric utilities in the United States are generating electric power at tremendous rates.
+They are responsible for ensuring an adequate and reliable electrical energy supply to all consumers at a reasonable cost.
 Electric utilities include investor-owned, publicly owned, cooperatives, and Federal utilities.

-Power marketers are also considered electric utilities--these entities buy and sell power, but usually do not own or operate generation, transmission, or distribution facilities.
-Utilities are regulated by local, State, and Federal authorities.
+Power marketers have also considered electric utilities--these entities buy and sell power but usually do not own or operate generation, transmission, or distribution facilities.
+Local, State and Federal authorities regulate utilities.

 The electric power industry is evolving from a highly regulated, monopolistic industry with traditionally structured electric utilities to a less regulated, competitive industry.
-The Public Utility Regulatory Policies Act of 1978 (PURPA) opened up competition in the generation market with the creation of qualifying facilities.
+The Public Utility Regulatory Policies Act of 1978 (PURPA) opened up competition in the generation market by creating qualifying facilities.
 The Energy Policy Act of 1992 (EPACT) removed some constraints on ownership of electric generation facilities and encouraged increased competition in the wholesale electric power business.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS